LeaVerou/lea.verou.me/blog/2025/simple-easy-complex-possible/index.md

 While some interfaces benefit more than others from making simple things easier or more complex things possible, it's actually quite difficult to find interfaces that do not benefit at all.
 These exceptions tend to mainly revolve around cases where one of the two is either not desirable (e.g. for security, safety, or performance reasons) or out of scope by design.

-## Incremental value should require incremental user effort
+## It’s all about the curve

-I used to think that making simple things easy and complex things possible is the begin-all and end-all of good interface design.
+You may think your UI is the bees knees because it makes simple things easy and complex things possible.
+But that’s just the baseline.
-But over time, I realized it's only a good first step (and still surprising how many interfaces fail it!).
+It only means you did not royally screw it up (and yes, it's surprising how many interfaces do).
+But truly delightful interfaces _also_ take the care to ensure that the transition between the two is smooth throughout.

 Picture a plane with two axes: the horizontal axis being the **complexity** of the desired task (_Use case complexity_), and the Y axis the cognitive and/or physical **effort** users need to put into using the interface to accomplish their task.